 Medical nutrition therapy provided by an RDN includes:

-- Review of what you eat and your eating habits.
+- Review of your eating habits and lifestyle.

 - Personalized nutrition treatment plan.

-The first visit with the registered dietitian nutritionist will take approximately one hour.
+The initial visit with a registered dietitian nutritionist takes approximately one hour.
 After the first session, the RDN will schedule follow-up appointments to check on your progress and see if changes are needed in your nutrition goals and treatment plan.

 Ask your doctor if a referral for medical nutrition therapy provided by a registered dietitian nutritionist is right for you.
 With a physician's referral, you can make an appointment to see the RDN at your local hospital outpatient department, physician clinic or at an RDN's practice near your home.